dennislwm/minikubelab/README.md

 sudo minikube config set vm-driver none
 ```

-You should see the following output, which you can ignore as we don't have minikube running.
+You should see the following output, which you can ignore as we don't have `minikube` running.

 ```
-These changes will take effect upon a minikube delete and then a minikube start
+These changes will take effect upon a minikube delete and then a minikube start.
 ```

 ### Starting minikube